pldg/gpe/doc/examples.md

 </Details>

-## Placeholder
+## Placeholder 1

-Use `placeholder` option to add a low quality 1x1 pixel gif image as *src* attribute.
+Use `placeholder` to add a [low quality image](https://css-tricks.com/preventing-content-reflow-from-lazy-loaded-images/#article-header-id-2) as *src* attribute.
 It'll automatically output *data-src* attribute.
 If you want you can change *data-* using `prefix` option.
-The `placeholder` option is useful to work with packages like [vanilla-lazyload](https://github.com/verlok/lazyload/).
+This option is useful to avoid content reflow while lazy loading the picture element.

 ```js
 generatePictureElement({